trypsynth/codestats/README.md

 - Counts files, lines, and bytes by language
 - Respects `.gitignore` and `.ignore` when you want it to
 - Can follow symlinks and scan hidden files
+- Filter by language: include only specific languages or exclude unwanted ones
+- Exclude files and directories with glob patterns
 - Optional per-file detail for drilling into hot spots
 - Outputs in human-readable or machine-friendly formats
 - Supports 440+ languages out of the box